 Approach 2: Counting by Digit Position (Time: O(log n), Space: O(1))

-Recommended for interviews: Interviewers expect the digit‑position counting solution.
-The brute force method shows you understand the problem definition, but the O(log n) positional counting approach demonstrates the pattern recognition and mathematical reasoning required for hard problems.
+Recommended for interviews: Interviewers expect the digit-position counting approach.
+Starting with the brute force method shows you understand the problem definition, but quickly moving to the mathematical pattern demonstrates algorithmic maturity.
+The O(log n) solution is the standard optimal answer and scales easily to very large values of n.

 | Approach | Time | Space | When to Use |